 II.
 Because It Costs So Much To Do!

 We rent an enormous facility, provide world-class talent & entertainment, and bring our own staff of 60+ people from around the world to make A-Camp happen.
 We also take feedback from campers seriously, and making each camp better than the last often involves a larger financial investment.

 So, let's talk about those costs.

-This is our largest expense by far, as we are leasing an entire property and providing meals and lodging for 350 staff and campers.
-Housing at Beber Camp is 40% more expensive for campers than it was at Alpine Meadows, due to better facilities, a larger and more supportive support staff, and better food.
-For our hard-working staff, who stay on the retreat center side in dorm-style or apartment-style rooms, housing costs 125% more than it did at Alpine.
+This is our largest expense by far, as we are leasing an entire property and providing meals and lodging for 300-425 staff and campers.
+Housing at Beber Camp was 40% more expensive for campers than it was at Alpine Meadows, but that facility didn’t meet our expectations, and we returned to California for better weather and a site we could really trust to deliver a solid experience.
+We had to face reality: a premium camp experience is going to be way more expensive.
+And it is!

-We bring in 4-6 featured talent every camp and they perform for y'all at a tiny fraction of their typical rates (BECAUSE THAT'S HOW MUCH FUN CAMP IS!)
-We also often bring in facilitators with specialized skills for specific programming — such as Kim Milan, who will be working with our own staff on an anti-racism program for A-Camp 8.0.
-Depending on the facilitator, this expense ranges from "free camp" to us covering travel as well as providing a small stipend.
+We bring in 4-6 featured talent every camp and they perform for y'all at a teeny-teeny-tiny fraction of their typical rates (BECAUSE THAT'S HOW MUCH FUN CAMP IS!)
+We also often bring in facilitators with specialized skills for specific programming — sometimes for free, sometimes for free/discounted camp or a stipend or travel expenses or some combination of those.

-Making A-Camp accessible to people of various ability levels requires expenses like golf cart and van rentals (and insurance), sign language interpreters, and accessible lodging.
+Making A-Camp accessible to people of various ability levels requires expenses like golf cart and van rentals (and insurance) or sign language interpreters.

 We offer 100+ workshops and activities throughout camp, many of which require extensive supplies.
-There are lots of random expenses, too, like signage, A/V equipment and bandanas for the color wars.
+There are lots of random expenses, too, like signage, A/V equipment, bins for food storage, step-and-repeats, and bandanas for the rainbow wars.